Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 ![](https://i.imgur.com/zRzTFPB.jpg)

-Traction control (long press) and headlight leveler buttons.
+Traction control (long press) and headlight leveller buttons.
 I believe the surrounding boxes (3) are additional switch slots that I can utilize.

 ![](https://i.imgur.com/j2HCG6o.jpg)

 Fuel cap and bonnet release levers.
 Good quality plastic all around.
+The clutch is smooth but I feel it needs more effort to push it at the bottom end.
+Braking is adequate.
+I wouldn't try braking with these tyres post 120+ kmph.
+It's not confidence-inspiring.
+Overall feel of the drive is good and my wife felt very comfortable.

 ![](https://i.imgur.com/pNy7WFa.jpg)